This post was originally published on August 8, 2021, and updated on February 16, 2023.

 How to Use Your Google Map to Get Directions During Your Road Trip

 Unfortunately, you can’t use the turn-by-turn directions you may have added to your map for actual driving instructions for your trip.

-But not all is lost, you can still get directions to the next stop by using your customized map along with Google Maps.
+But not all is lost; you can still get directions to the next stop by using your customized map and Google Maps.

 To do this, click on the location you want directions to and click on directions.

 This will launch your Google Map app and allow you to get turn-by-turn directions to your next stop.